Aitken

 • if accepting the change would result in the employer not complying with a recruitment or selection process required by law.

-Employers must have first consulted the employee about the notice and, if intending to accept the conversion, consulted about specified matters such as whether the employment is to be full or part time, the hours of work and the commencement date.
+If the employer intends to accept the conversion it must consult with the employee about the notice and about specified matters such as whether the employment is to be full or part time, the hours of work and the commencement date.

 Referral of disputes to Fair Work Commission